ramiuness/end-to-end-portfolio-construction/README.md

 # End-to-End Portfolio Construction

  End-to-end portfolio construction systems are full-cycle, entirely data-driven, portfolio optimization systems.
 These systems employ the decision-focused learning paradigm to address the estimation problem of the mean returns.
-The "smart-predictithen-optimize" learning of mean returns from financial factors is integrated into the decision layer of the system, and is learned to directly support downstream allocation decisions.
+The "smart-predict-then-optimize" learning of mean returns from financial factors is integrated into the decision layer of the system, and is learned to directly support downstream allocation decisions.
 The systems illustrated here:

 - Allow flexibility on the objective function of the decision layer
 - Allow learning the risk aversion parameter from the data